-First of all, in the future I will avoid reading or listening to the messages that MJS and other preachers like him spout off concerning SOS.
+First of all, in the future I will avoid reading or listening to the messages that Mark Driscoll and other Shock Jock preachers like him spout off concerning SOS.
 Lord willing, I'll not slog through another sex saturated teaching on SOS if possible.
 I'd rather focus on the good things gleaned from SOS during personal study and meditation.

 In a way, I feel sorry for these men because they have built part of their ministry/kingdoms on sand.
 Jesus Christ is the foundation of our faith.
 He's our Rock.
 Building a church on teachings about sex can't be all that stable.
 I may be wrong.
 But time will tell.

 But I'm glad I'm not in their position.
 I'm glad I don't have to maintain the status quo to keep my kingdom going.
 I very much prefer meditating on the love of God as displayed through His Word.
 And I prefer helping others learn to seek after the height and width and length and depth of God's unfathomable love.

 We seek after the Lover of our souls.